mehrashiv/vitepress/vitepress/integrationradius.md

 There is no port level config on Nile Switches, hence when using wired 802.1x it is **required** that the RADIUS server send a segment back using the VSA or  `TunnelPrivateGroupID_Lookup` as described in the previous section.

 ## MAC Authentication
 Nile has built-in MAC authentication at no extra cost.
-Every device that plugs in to Nile
+As mentioned earlier, every device that plugs in to Nile has to be authorized either by 802.1x or MAC Auth.
+The MAC auth can be either with Nile or an external RADIUS server.
+For authenticatoion with an external RADIUS server, the **Wired MAC AUTH** checkbox needs to be checked when creating a RADIUS Server.
+Once this is enabled, Nile will authenticate all devices against a RADIUS server

+>[!NOTE]
+>RADIUS server groups can be mapped to single or multiple sites.
+If there are multiple RADIUS server groups for the same site, only one of them can be marked with **Wired MAC AUTH**.
+Also note a RADIUS server group can have up to 3 servers for redundancy